 \subsubsection{Data preparation}

-Demonstrations are often recorded by a head-mounted device in MR-based robot teaching.
-Even for robot teaching in the physical world, first-person images given by the demonstrator are preferred over third-person images due to the ability to avoid self-occlusion.
-Therefore, we required a dataset of first-person images of possible grasp types for each object.
-Because we were not able to find any existing dataset meeting these requirements, we created one.
+Demonstrations are frequently recorded by an HMD in MR-based robot teaching (e.g., ~\cite{guan2019novel, saito2021contact}).
+Even for robot teaching in the physical world, first-person images provided by the demonstrator are preferred over third-person images owing to their ability to avoid self-occlusion.
+Therefore, we required a dataset of first-person images labeled with the possible grasp types and object names.
+Because we were not able to find any existing dataset that met these requirements, we created one.

 The images were captured by a HoloLens2 sensor \cite{hololens}.
-We used this sensor because it is a commercially-available sensor that can capture first-person images without the use of hand-made attachments.
-The type of target object was chosen from the Yale-CMU-Berkeley (YCB) object set \cite{calli2015ycb}, which covers common household items.
-We used this object set because it has been used as a benchmark for many robotic studies.
+We used this sensor because it is a commercially available sensor that can capture first-person images without the need for hand-made attachments.
+The target object was chosen from the Yale-CMU-Berkeley (YCB) object set \cite{calli2015ycb}, which covers common household items.
+We employed this object set because it has been used as a benchmark for many robotic studies.
 We selected eight items from the food category and 13 items from the kitchen category: chip can, cracker box, gelatin box, potted meat can, apple, banana, peach, and pear; and pitcher, bleach cleanser, glass cleaner, wine glass, metal bowl, mug, abrasive sponge, cooking skillet, plate, fork, spoon, knife, and spatula, respectively.
-We selected these items to cover a variety of sizes.
+We selected these items to encompass a variety of sizes.
 We prepared two datasets to avoid the overestimation of the performance of the network due to CNN overfitting:

 \begin{itemize} \item \textit{YCB dataset}: Training dataset containing exactly the same items as the YCB object set.